osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 ## Data shape

 PI Adapter for Azure Event Hubs assumes a single schema per source Event Hub.
-When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the TimeField and ValueField.
+When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the `TimeField` and `ValueField`.

-OSIsoft recommends using larger messages rather than smaller messages for the same amount of data to achieve optimal performance.<br>**Example:** 5000 stream values per message at a 250 ms update rate perform better than 100 streams per message at a 5 ms update rate.
+OSIsoft recommends using larger messages rather than smaller messages for the same amount of data to achieve optimal performance.

+**Example:** 5000 stream values per message at a 250 ms update rate perform better than 100 streams per message at a 5 ms update rate.

-OSIsoft also recommends to use flat data rather than deeply nested data, as they are not as expensive to parse.
-More complex messages may also require more expensive JSONPath expressions to identify values and timestamps, resulting in lower performance.
+OSIsoft also recommends that you use flat data rather than deeply nested data as they are not as expensive to parse.
+More complex messages may also require more expensive JSONPath expressions to identify values and timestamps, which results in lower performance.

 ### Flat data